There are lots of ways to participate at St. George's

 The weekly and Anthem choir is a non-audition group where everyone is encouraged to join!
-Come to our rehearsals at 7:30pm on Wednesdays or email our music director, Josh Fishbein, at email@example.com.
+Come to our rehearsals at 7:30pm on Wednesdays or email our music director, Ria Yang, at email@example.com

 Click on a section below for more details.

 mardi gras party (February)

 St. Georgians appreciate a good celebration, so before we head into the season of Lent, we celebrate Mardi Gras.
 It's our best known party and it brings out the creative spirit of our congregation.